 More to Celebrate

-At our May 20th “Celebration of Community” we will announce the winners of the Community Hero Awards for Leadership and Service (applications due February 28, 2014) and the Young Leader Scholarships (applications due March 31, 2014).
+At our May 20th “Celebration of Community,” 12 extraordinary individuals representing 10 outstanding charitable organizations received Community Hero Awards for Leadership and Service.
+The Foundation will award a grant of $10,000 to the organization affiliated with each Community Hero.
+Recipients of Young Leader Scholarships, totaling $50,000, will also be announced soon.
 These programs were created to recognize and support the commitment and work of exceptional individuals in the community.

 GOLDEN GRANT HIGHLIGHTS

-During the Golden Celebration, the Foundation has committed $850,000 in grants in support of its Strengthening Families agenda:
+During the Golden Celebration, the Foundation has to-date committed $1,050,000 in grants and scholarships in support of its Strengthening Families agenda.

 Innovation & Capacity Building Grants